Your Cart ()

 Are all safe keys the same?

 No, they're not.
-Each safe has a different lock and these locks all have different keys that will need to be used for them.
+Each safe has a different lock with different keys that will need to be used for them.
 That means you can't just go out looking for any old key--you'll want to search specifically for the type of lock your safe uses.

 Conclusion